Want to use this letter?

-There are lots of technical support positions available for qualified professionals with the right set of skills, experience, and a compelling professional resume.
-The resume examples we’ve created can help you write or enhance your current technical support resume, so that you can land more interviews and improve your chances of getting the job you want.
-Simply click on one of the template designs below to get started on your own job-winning resume right away!
+There are lots of software specialist positions available for qualified professionals with the right set of skills, experience, and a compelling professional cover letter.
+The cover letter examples we’ve created can help you write or enhance your current software specialist cover letter, so that you can land more interviews and improve your chances of getting the job you want.
+Simply click on one of the template designs below to get started on your own job-winning cover letter right away!

 Technical Support Job Seeking Tips

 One of the tips mentioned in the previous section had to do with having a strong final version of your cover letter for your job search.
 A great cover letter really is an important part of finding jobs as a Technical Support.
 The following tips go into more detail about how to write an excellent cover letter.

 1. If you have even some college education, then any statements that you graduated high school or obtained a GED are extraneous.
 Include these if your only education is from high school.